JanssenProject/jans/docs/developer/workspace-setup/setup-developer-workspace.md

 - To build `jans-auth-server` in IntellijIdea
   - Setup SDK for `jans` using `module settings > project > SDK`
   - create a new run configuration using Idea's `run/debug configurations` dialogue as below:
-  - Create a new `maven` configuration named `jans-auth-server-parent`
+  - Create a new `maven` configuration and name it as `jans-auth-server-parent`
   - Give command line as `clean install`
   - Select working directory path so that it points to `jans-auth-server` in your workspace
   - Under `Java options > JRE` make sure that JDK-11 is selected
   - Add `skip tests` option by clicking `modify` on `java options`
   - `Save` configuration

-> TODO: add image of run config dialogue

 Running this configuration will build and install `jans-auth-server` project.
-Build will produce `jans-auth-server-1.0.0-SNAPSHOT.war` artifact as it'll be visible from build logs.
+Build will produce a `.war` artifact as it'll be visible from build logs.

 ## Configure Jetty